Wall Street Pummels Centrais Eletricas Brasileiras S.A. (EBR) After Recent Earnings Report

 EBR’s Market Performance

-Volatility was left at 3.02%, however, over the last 30 days, the volatility rate increased by 2.95%, as shares sank -7.61% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.60% lower at present.
+Volatility was left at 2.94%, however, over the last 30 days, the volatility rate increased by 2.46%, as shares surge +1.02% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.09% lower at present.

 Stock Fundamentals for EBR